The AAA way:

 ANM - Kamkheda, Jhalawar

 The AAA platform was initially piloted in 2700 villages across Jhalawar and Baran districts in Rajasthan.
+The mapping of villages was done entirely by the AAA workers together with local communities.
 In December 2017, the Hon.
-Chief Minister announced that it would be scaled up to every village across the state under the name "Rajsangam".
-Frontline workers across the state are currently being trained via videoconferencing.
+Chief Minister announced that the AAA platform would be introduced to every village in the state (over 45,000) under the name Rajsangam.
+109,000 frontline workers were trained and the process of sharing data and delivering services is underway.
+Rajsangam is being managed by government and we are able to withdraw our support smoothly.

 When first time I become pregnant, ASHA and ANM advised me to look after myself.
 They also suggested me to conduct a sonography at Jhumki Community Health Centre.
 But me and my family have not given any attention towards their advise.
 They also suggested me not to take much weight during pregnancy.
 Instead of this, I fetched water in Matka from ground to the first floor of my house, as I was allotted upper portion of the house to live.
 As aresult of not believing health workers advice and also due to ignorance on my part towards my health, I lost my first pregnancy in 6th month.